Bands, Choirs and Orchestras

 Senior Strings

 The School is very fortunate to be able to support two dedicated string orchestras.
 Having progressed up through the ranks of the Bach Orchestra, boys will be invited to join the Senior String Orchestra run in conjunction with Monmouth School for Girls.
-The cream of our senior string players, from Grade 5 and above, meets weekly at MG to rehearse advanced repertoire under the direction of specialist string coaches, all directed by Ruth Friend who had a twenty-year career as a professional violinist with Welsh National Opera.
-In addition to the traditional string repertoire members of the orchestra occasionally have the opportunity to perform as soloists in concerto performances; a recent example being ‘Autumn’ from Vivaldi’s Four Seasons.
-For the season 2019-20 the orchestra is 35-strong, with no fewer than six double bass players.
+The cream of our senior string players, from Grade 5 and above, meets weekly in the Performing Arts Centre to rehearse advanced repertoire under the direction of specialist string coaches, all directed by Ruth Friend who had a twenty-year career as a professional violinist with Welsh National Opera.
+In addition to the traditional string repertoire members of the orchestra occasionally have the opportunity to perform as soloists in concerto performances; a recent example being ‘Autumn’ from Vivaldi’s Four Seasons and the Mozart G Major Concerto.

-The orchestra gives regular public performances and this year is working towards the Charity Concert in the Blake Theatre on 28th November, and the Choral and Orchestral Concert at Wyastone on 17th March 2020.
+The orchestra gives regular public performances and this year is working towards the Charity Concert in the Blake Theatre on 22nd November, and the Choral and Orchestral Concert at the Wyastone Concert Hall on 5th March 2024.

 Haberdashers' Monmouth Schools' Symphony Orchestra